cosmosquad-labs/squad/x/liquidstaking/spec/02_state.md

 NetAmount is the sum of the following items that belongs to `LiquidStakingProxyAcc`:

 - Native token balance
-- Token amount worth of delegation shares of all liquid validators
+- Token amount worth of delegation shares from all liquid validators
 - Remaining rewards
 - Unbonding balance